vinodkkurmi/DiscriminatorDomainAdaptation/README.md

-# Looking back at Labels: A Class based Domain Adaptation Technique(IDDA)[IJCNN 2019 Oral](ijcnn.org)
+# Looking back at Labels: A Class based Domain Adaptation Technique(IDDA)

 Torch code for Domain Adaptation model(IDDA) .
 For more information, please refer the [paper](https://arxiv.org/abs/1904.01341)

 Accepted at [[IJCNN 2019 Oral](ijcnn.org)]